-Figure 2-2 H9500 Cabinet: Space and Service Clearance, Top View

-2.2.1 TE16 Cabinet Unpacking
+Figure 2-2 H9500 Cabinet: Space and Service Clearance, Top View 2.2.1 TE16 Cabinet Unpacking

-To unpack the cabinet, use the following procedure.
+To unpack the cabinet, proceed as follows:

 1. Remove outer shipping container.

 The container may be either heavy corrugated cardboard or plywood.
 In either case, remove any fasteners and cleats securing the container to the skid.
 If applicable, remove wood framing and supports from around the cabinet perimeter.